 Your current job might be affected as well.
 A conviction could put your job in jeopardy.
 This is especially the case if you have to drive as part of your job.
 If your license has been suspended or your driving is restricted, it could affect your ability to work.

 As you can see, there are many potential issues that a DUI conviction can bring into your life.
 Many of these issues will last long after your conviction.
 One way to reduce these consequences is by applying for a pardon.
 A pardon in Connecticut will erase your criminal conviction and help you move on from this experience.
-For more information, check the blog next week.
-I’ll have an article up about applying for a pardon.
+For more information, review our page about applying for a pardon.
 If you’d like to discuss a pardon as soon as possible, contact my office.